 This is the second part of the forced landing without power lesson.
-It builds on all of the pattern information learnt in the previous lesson and introduces the checklists and further considerations.
+It builds on all of the pattern information learned in the previous lesson, and introduces the checklists and further considerations.

 Aviate and then navigate remain the prime considerations of any emergency.
-Where stress levels are high, always revert to aviate first, navigate second, and use only spare capacity for anything else.
+When stress levels are high, always revert to aviate first, navigate second, and use only spare capacity for anything else.

 To carry out the recommended procedure in the event of a total or partial engine failure, incorporating the appropriate checklists.